Zones of Growth

 Once baseline* benchmark data has been entered in the DDS, use the Zones of Growth data entry tool to identify an individualized learning goal for each student.
 Simply select the desired rate of growth (i.e., average, above average, or ambitious growth), and the system will automatically calculate the corresponding learning goal relative to the student’s baseline score, and provide an indication of whether the specified rate of growth is sufficient to reach the end of year benchmark goal.

 You may also choose to enter an IEP or custom goal (e.g., when a student does not have a baseline score) and use the notes feature to track changes to or provide more information about students’ goals as needed.

 This Quick-Start Guide has complete information on entering Zones of Growth data and running reports.

-*In grades 2-6, baseline is equivalent to beginning of year.
-In kindergarten and grade 1, no DIBELS measures given at both the beginning and end of the school year are suitable for measuring growth across the year.
-In these grades, the Zones of Growth feature divides goal setting and reporting into separate beginning-to-middle and middle-to-end of year time frames.
+*Basline varies depending on the grade and version of DIBELS you are using.
+For DIBELS 8th Edition in grades K-8 baseline is equivalent to beginning of year.
+For DIBELS 6th Edition and Next in grades 2-6, baseline is equivalent to beginning of year.
+In kindergarten and grade 1, the Zones of Growth tool divides goal setting and reporting into separate beginning-to-middle and middle-to-end of year time frames.